Theresa Onuorah: Early life

-Theresa Onuorah was born in 1942 in Unubi, a town in the Nnewi South Local Government Area of Anambra State, Nigeria.
-Her father was an 'Egwu Ekpili' musician, and his musical background reportedly influenced her early passion for music.
-Onuorah began performing as a teenager, traveling to various towns to sing and dance at local events.
-By the age of 20, she had established a reputation as a performer.
-Her early dedication to music reportedly limited her opportunities for formal education.
+Theresa was born on 1942 in Unubi, a town in Nnewi south local government area of Anambra State.
+Her father was a famous 'Egwu Ekpili' musician and played a significant role in nurturing her passion for music, laying the foundation for her future endeavors.
+Theresa's passion for music ignited at a young age.
+As a teenager, she embarked on a performance career, traveling from town to town singing and dancing at local events.
+By the time she was 20, she already established her platform.

+However, her early focus on music left limited time for formal education.

 Career

-Onuorah started her music and dance career at a young age, though she released her first album at the age of 34 (circa 1976).
-Some of her notable albums include Oba Egwu, Onwanwa mu na Chimo, and Ogene Ekwubego mu na Onye ga-agba Egwu.
-In 1985, she formed the Egedege Dance troupe of Unubi.
-The name "Egedege" is said to signify prosperity and courage in Igbo culture.
+Theresa started singing and dancing at very tender age, however only released her first album at the age of 34.
+Some of her hit albums are Oba egwu, Onwanwa mu na chimo and Ogene Ekwubego mu na onye ga-agba egbu.
+In 1985, she formed the Egedege Dance troupe, whose name signifies 'prosperity and courage'.
+Under her guidance, Egedege Dance became a celebrated brand, synonymous to the Igbo traditional dance.

-Her musical style is characterized by the use of traditional Igbo instruments such as the udu and ekwe, distinctive drumming patterns, call-and-response vocals, and storytelling.
-She became a recognized performer at cultural events throughout Southeastern Nigeria, including weddings, festivals, and funerals.
-Onuorah is credited with popularizing Egedege music and dance, contributing to its recognition as a significant Igbo cultural art form.
+Her unique sound combines traditional instruments (udu, ekwe), distinctive drumming, call-and-response vocals and captivating storytelling.

+She is a frequently invited to perform at weddings, festivals and funerals.
+She transformed Egedege from a regional tradition into a nationally celebrated art form.